gusmaooleo/public-snakegame/README.md

-The project isn't hosted yet.
+The project isn't hosted yet because it's incomplete (around 40% complete).
 For those who want to run on localhost, please download the api and db model (postgres).
 The entire project is in node.js - list of dependencies on package.json.

 note:
-Works well in (windows, linux) not bad in (mac os) bad in (ios and android).
+Works well on windows not bad in mac.
+About: linux, ios, android... i don't know if it works.
+Works well on 75hz monitor.